kasraSMD/Emotion-Classification-CNN-/README.md

-# Emotion Recognition with PyTorch
+# Emotion Recognition using PyTorch

 In this project, we aim to build a model that can recognize human emotions (e.g., anger, happiness, fear, etc.) from facial images.
 This provides an excellent opportunity to practice building and training a neural network using the **PyTorch** framework.